East Meadow School

 Adult Services Librarian

 At Robbins, my collection development areas are adult fiction, paperbacks, periodicals, adult fiction audiobooks, speed reads, TV series (formerly), and digital content.
 In addition to maintaining those sections of the library, I help patrons at the reference desk, lead the library Staff Picks Book Group on a rotating basis, write for the library blog and the Arlington Advocate, organize programs, and design displays.
-I am also a member of the Minuteman Library Network (MLN) Digital Content Working Group (DCWG), which is responsible for purchasing digital content for the consortium.
+I am a member of the Minuteman Library Network (MLN) Digital Content Working Group (DCWG), which is responsible for purchasing digital content for the consortium.
 I’m also the vice-chair of the MLN Teaching Technology Interest Group, and a member of the the Massachusetts Library Association (MLA) Intellectual Freedom Committee and Social Responsibilities Round Table, and a NELA conference blogger.
 I participated in the MetroWest Program Planners Group and started a cookbook club.